Skip to content

 Need to Get in Touch?

-Lexi Churchill is a research reporter for the ProPublica-Texas Tribune Investigative Initiative.
+Lexi Churchill is a reporter for the ProPublica-Texas Tribune Investigative Initiative.
 Before joining ProPublica, Lexi interned at CNBC, the St. Louis Post-Dispatch, the Columbia Daily Tribune, and KCUR 89.3, Kansas City’s NPR affiliate.
 Her reporting on the University of Missouri’s Title IX appeals process won the GateHouse Public Service Award for 2018.
 Lexi graduated from Mizzou in 2019 with a degree in investigative convergence journalism.

 Fatal Outages